bentoml/BentoML/docs/source/guides/micro_batching.rst

 -  **inbound requests**: requests from user clients
 -  **outbound requests**: requests to upstream model servers
 -  ``mb_max_batch_size`` The maximum size of any batch.
-This parameter governs the throughput/latency tradeoff, and also avoids having batches that are so large they exceed some resource constraint (e.g.
+This parameter governs the throughput/latency trade-off, and also avoids having batches that are so large they exceed some resource constraint (e.g.
    GPU memory to hold a batch's data).
 Default: 1000.
 -  ``mb_max_latency`` The latency goal of your service in milliseconds.